Ross Sea & Antarctic Circle Voyage

 Day 3: The Snares – North East Island

-Day 4 - 5: Auckland Island
+Day 4: Auckland Island

-Day 6: At Sea
+Day 5: At Sea

-Day 7 - 8: Macquarie Island
+Day 6 - 7: Macquarie Island

-Day 9 - 12: At Sea
+Day 8 - 10: At Sea

 Soaring albatross and petrels circle the vessel as you steam south through the Southern Ocean.
 Lectures now concentrate on the Ross Sea region and beyond the bow of the ship; drifting icebergs of extraordinary shapes begin to appear.
 Manoeuvring in close for your first ice photographs you pass the Antarctic Circle and into the continent’s realm of 24-hour daylight.

-Day 13 - 22: Antarctica’s Ross Sea Region
+Day 11 - 22: Antarctica’s Ross Sea Region

-Cape Hallett: The enormous Admiralty Range heralds our arrival; wild and extraordinary, the mountains rear up from the sea to over 4,000m, bounded by colossal glaciers.
-You land at an abandoned base site, now home to large numbers of Adelie Penguins and Weddell Seals.
+Cape Hallett: The enormous Admiralty Range heralds our arrival; wild and extraordinary, the mountains rear up towering out of the sea to over 4,000-metres high and are bounded by colossal glaciers.
+You make your landing at an abandoned base site, now home to large numbers of Adelie Penguins and Weddell Seals.
+Franklin Island: Desolately beautiful and rugged, this is home to a large Adelie Penguin population and other nesting seabirds.
+You attempt a landing and explore the coastline.

 Possession Islands: Rarely-visited, small and rugged, these rocks support tens of thousands of penguins.
 Observe the birds’ busy and humorous activity, with the Admiralty Mountains forming a superb backdrop across the water.

 Ross Ice Shelf: The world’s largest body of floating ice and a natural barrier, at times creating hazardous weather, with sheets of snow blown at gale force by winds off the polar ice cap.
 Just 800 miles from the South Pole, this daunting spectacle prevented many early explorers from venturing further south.
-You will cruise along its dizzying 30m high ice cliffs, perhaps lucky enough to see icebergs ‘calving’.
+You cruise along its dizzying 30-metre high ice cliffs, perhaps lucky enough to see icebergs ‘calving’.

-Day 23 - 26: At Sea
+Day 23 - 25: At Sea

-Day 27 - 28: Campbell Island - Perseverance Harbour
+Day 26: Campbell Island - Perseverance Harbour

-Day 29: At Sea
+Day 27: At Sea

-Day 30: Disembarkation in Invercargill
+Day 28: Disembarkation in Bluff

 Dates